1992–93 Belarusian Cup

 The 1992–93 Belarusian Cup was the second season of the annual Belarusian football cup competition.

+Contrary to the league season, it is conducted in a fall-spring rhythm.
 It began on 24 September 1992 with the preliminary round and ended on 22 June 1993 with the final at the Dinamo Stadium in Minsk.

-FC Dinamo Minsk were the defending champions, having defeated FC Dnepr Mogilev in the 1992 final, but were knocked out in the semifinals by FC Neman Grodno, eventual winners.
+FC Dinamo Minsk were the defending champions, having defeated FC Dnepr Mogilev in the 1992 final, but were knocked out in the semifinals by the eventual winners FC Neman Grodno.

 FC Neman Grodno won the final against FC Vedrich Rechitsa to win their first title.

 Preliminary round

 The games were played on 24 and 30 September 1992.